CREATE EVOKE INSPIRE

-It was as a Manager for a local pottery painting studio in 2015 where I discovered a passion for ceramic painting, especially pet portrait commissions and from the amazing results I could achieve using translucent & semi opaque under-glazes.
+It was in my role as Manager for a local pottery painting studio in 2015 where I discovered a passion for ceramic painting, especially pet portrait commissions and from the amazing results I could achieve using translucent & semi opaque under-glazes.
 It was then that the idea for Purfect Painted Pets was created.

 If you're looking for a unique bespoke portrait, keepsake or personal gift to remember special moments, I'm always happy to discuss your requirements to create a beautifully hand-painted memory to treasure always.

-Each portrait is made from at least 20-30 UNDER-GLAZES, highly pigmented coloured clay slips, (raw pigment, plus clay and water) that are then individually mixed to achieve subtle hues, tones and tints.
+Each portrait is made from at least 20-30 UNDER-GLAZES; used to add colour to a piece before it's GLAZED.
+I use Duncan® E-Z Stroke® underglazes, highly pigmented clay slips that are then individually mixed to achieve subtle hues, tones and tints.

-Each colour appears much paler when applied, its only during the glazing and firing process that the paint darkens and fantastic saturation and vibrancy are revealed.
+Each colour appears much paler and matt when applied and dried, its only when the underglaze fuses with the glaze during the firing process that the paint colour deepens and fantastic saturation and vibrancy are revealed.

 By layering many brush strokes onto the porous bisque (rather like a gesso ground for tempera painting),